tallcoleman/toronto-osm-washroom-import/documentation/draft_forum_post.md

 ## Documentation
-This is the wiki page for our import: **TODO ADD** wiki.openstreetmap.org/wiki/
+This is the wiki page for our import: [Import/Toronto Public Washroom Import](https://wiki.openstreetmap.org/wiki/Import/Toronto_Public_Washroom_Import)

 This is the source dataset's website: https://open.toronto.ca/dataset/washroom-facilities/